top of page

 Victoria, British Columbia

-The Chinese Cemetery (at the bottom of this birds-eye-view photo) was purchased in 1902 and saw its first interment the same year.
-To the right of the cemetery, a rectangle outlines a proposed new building (in 1990) and the property of the old Haunted Harling House is beside it with its new structure built using much of the old Harling House.
+The Chinese Cemetery (at the bottom of this birds-eye-view photo) was established in 1902 and saw its first interment at the end of the same year.
+To the right of the cemetery, a rectangle outlines a proposed new building that was never built, and the property beside it shows the new structure built with parts of the old haunted house.

 Clip: Vancouver Sun (1934)